swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 ## Putting it all together

-In the original requirements, we mentioned that we wanted to be able to show the results, so let’s define a SHOW function.
+In the original requirements, we mentioned that we wanted to be able to show the results, so letâ€™s define a SHOW function.

 {% highlight fsharp %}
 let SHOW stack =